pbaljet/CPSC-4970/docs/term/2024-sum-b/syllabus.md

 # Course Description

-COMP 5970 Secure Software Development is designed to introduce cyber security techniques in the software development process.
+ Secure Software Construction is designed to introduce cyber security techniques in the software development process.
 A java based application and associated build tools (Apache Maven, Gitlab, etc.) will be used as the method to provide hands-on experience and knowledge.
 The course is designed around constructing a software build pipeline that incorporates manual and automated cyber security practices as the course progresses.

 >Description: Admission into Bachelor of Computer Science Program.
 Introduction to vulnerabilities and associated